ssbc/ssb-db2/README.md

 ### addOOOBatch(msgValues, cb)

 Similar to `addOOO`, but you can pass an array of many message values.
 If the author is not yet known, the message is validated without checking if the previous link is correct, otherwise normal validation.
-This makes it possible to use for partial replication to add say latest 25 messages from a feed.
+This makes it possible to use for partial replication to add all contact messages from a feed.

 ### getStatus